AAROC/posters/chain-reds/final-brussels-2015/README.md

 # NOTE

-The poster is made on *Inkskape* and make use of 3 different fonts that should be installed before to open it.
+The poster is made on *Inkskape* and makes use of 3 different fonts that should be installed before to open it.
 The fonts requested are:

 * HandelGotDBol